Riverfront Streetcar Line

 The Riverfront Streetcar Line is a streetcar route in New Orleans, Louisiana, operated by the New Orleans Regional Transit Authority (RTA).
 It opened on August 14, 1988, becoming the first new streetcar line in the city in 62 years.
 The route runs for 2 mi along the east bank of the Mississippi River, between Esplanade Avenue in the French Quarter and Julia Street near the New Orleans Convention Center.

-Unlike other RTA streetcar lines, the Riverfront line operates on an exclusive right-of-way adjacent to the New Orleans Belt Railway, making it more similar in function to a light rail service.
+Unlike other RTA streetcar lines, the Riverfront line operates on an exclusive right-of-way adjacent to the New Orleans Public Belt Railroad, making it more similar in function to a light rail service.
 It was originally constructed with standard gauge track, but was regauged in 1997 to the wider Pennsylvania trolley gauge to standardize the track gauge across the RTA's streetcar system.
 The line was initially designated as Route 2, but was redesignated Route 49 on June 1, 2025.

 Due to service disruptions caused by the Hard Rock Hotel collapse and ongoing construction at the nearby Four Seasons Hotel, the Riverfront line was temporarily merged with the Loyola–UPT line in 2021 to form the Loyola–Riverfront Streetcar Line (Route 49), a configuration that remained in place until June 1, 2025.
 The line is represented by the color blue in most RTA publications.